 Stepping Up into a Position as a Top Trader

 If you’ve committed time to forex trading but haven’t exactly found your account overflowing with profit—or you’ve simply found yourself asking, “What’s next?”—then it’s worth making the step up to a professional trader position.
 Anyone looking to trade professionally needs to understand that it’s more or less a full-time commitment.
 The importance of monitoring the markets can’t be understated.

 Beyond a shift in mentality—which will take time—you also need to be willing to alter your trading approach.
 Any professional trader can implement the basics better than most, but what this should be used for is a foundation, not an end goal.
 More complex trading systems and strategies are generally considered out of reach for a casual trader, but professional traders will know how to implement them at will.
 Research, education, and practice can help you acclimatize to advanced-level trading systems that can transform your forex trading success rate.

-Other factors that any casual trader with professional trading aspirations needs to address include reuse of profits, investment capital levels, and risk management practices.
-Stepping up into a position of a top trader is certainly plausible, but it is by no means something that anyone can take lightly, as it can be a rather intensive process.
+Other factors that any casual trader with professional trading aspirations needs to address include the reuse of profits, investment capital levels, and risk management practices.
+Stepping up into a position of a top trader is certainly plausible, but it is by no means something that anyone can take lightly because it can be a rather intensive process.

 The top traders may earn six figures a year or more, but this doesn’t happen by chance.
-The reason that this bracket of traders is able to reach such heights is because they approach the market in a different fashion from the norm.
+The reason this bracket of traders is able to reach such heights is that they approach the market differently.
 So, if you want to start earning the same as what the top traders make, you should be prepared to build, alter, and overhaul your forex trading efforts.